/

 The more data your business collects about its customers – their buying behavior, pain points, and patterns– the more useful you will find an analytical CRM solution.

-This type of CRM is also useful for identifying places where your sales funnel is bottlenecked and/or underperforming sales and marketing strategies.
+This type of CRM is also helpful for identifying places where your sales funnel is bottlenecked and/or underperforming sales and marketing strategies.
 Analytical CRM will provide the information you need to dissect your core business functions and develop more effective ways of operating.

 Collaborative CRM Systems